Remove-Win: a Design Framework for Conflict-free Replicated Data Types: -DT Design

 \subsubsection{Temporal Order among Events and Operations}

-One update operation $o$ initiated on $p_i$ consists of one local event $o.e_{lcl}$ on $p_i$, and $n$ remote events, one remote event $o.e_{rmt}$ for each replica (including $p_i$ itself) \footnote{ For the ease of presentation, the remote event on the initiating process is often omitted.}.
+One update operation $o$ initiated on $p_i$ consists of one local event $o.e_{l}$ on $p_i$, and $n$ remote events, one remote event $o.e_{r}$ for each replica, including $p_i$ itself\footnote{ For the ease of presentation, the remote event on the initiating process is omitted.}.
+Here, we say the operation $o$ has executed on replica $p_i$ at time $t$, denoted by $o\in E(p_i^t)$ where $p_i^t$ is the replica state of $p_i$ at time $t$\footnote{ We use $p^{cur}$ to denote the current state of replica $p$.}, and $E(p_i^t)$ is the set of executed operations of $p_i^t$, if $o.e_l$ or any of $o.e_r$ has taken place on $p_i$.
 We define function $\text{TYPE}(o)$, which maps operation $o$ to its type (e.g, $add$, $rmv$ or $upd$).

-The temporal order among local and remote events are essential to the design of remove-win CRDCs:
+The temporal order among local and remote events are essential to the design of \rwf-DTs: